yoyz/picoloop/README.md

 #### LASTEST SOURCE ####

-You can allways download the lastest source.
+You can always download the lastest source.
 But, you should probably switch to a tag then.